Decipher-MR: A Vision-Language Foundation Model for 3D MRI Representations: Results

 We additionally performed bias analyses across sexes using the same probing setup (Fig.~\ref{fig2}d).
 For both body region and age prediction tasks, all three top-performing models performed better when trained and tested on the same sex, with further gains observed when using combined male and female training data.
 Nonetheless, Decipher-MR maintained superior performance even when tested across sexes (an average advantage of 5.5\% over MedimageInsight across three tasks), demonstrating its robustness to demographic variation.

-These findings highlight the strength of our model in capturing transferable and clinically meaningful imaging features, with the potential to improve diagnostic accuracy, enhance clinical workflows, and reduce errors.
 Importantly, most of evaluations were performed without task-specific preprocessing (e.g., skull stripping, registration, or organ cropping) or fine-tuning, ensuring fair and direct model comparisons.
 Further performance improvements are possible through specialized model architectures and task-optimized data preprocessing.
 For instance, simply resizing MR images in-plane to match MedImageInsight’s input resolution substantially improved performance in tasks such as liver and prostate lesion classification, brain age regression, and attribute detection (Fig.~\ref{fig2}a).
 Additional cropping around the region of interest can further enhance performance for localized tasks—for instance, prostate lesion classification improved by 7\% when cropping around the prostate (ProstateCrop vs. Prostate in Fig.\ref{fig2}a and Supplementary Table \ref{tab:classification-disease}), further amplifying Decipher-MR’s advantage over other models.
 However, such cropping can impair performance on tasks that rely on broader anatomical context, such as age prediction from prostate MRI (Supplementary Table \ref{tab:classification-disease}), which benefits from information beyond the prostate region. \\